mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

 ```

 !!! note
-    These paths are determined based on how the data preparation MLCube expects the input paths to be.
+    The paths are determined by the Data Preparator MLCube's expected input path.

-Now the workspace should look like this:
+After that, the workspace should look like the following:

 ```text
 .